java - throws x extends Exception method signature -

 here's formal signature see in java 8's source code:

-public <x extends throwable> t orelsethrow(supplier<? extends x> exceptionsupplier) throws x
+public <x extends throwable> t orelsethrow(supplier<? extends x> exceptionsupplier) throws x xhas upper bound ofthrowable. important later on.- we return type

-- we expect
+tboundoptional'st - we expect

-has wildcard upper bound ofx
+supplierhas wildcard upper bound ofx - we throw

 there open bug javadoc being misleading. in case, it's best trust source code opposed documentation until bug declared fixed.